camunda-community-hub/community/README.md

 # Welcome to the Camunda Community Hub!
-## A project to empower our open source community extension maintainers, and encourage new contributors to get started contributing to the Camunda open source ecosystem. <!-- omit in toc -->
+A project to empower our open source community extension maintainers, and encourage new contributors to get started contributing to the Camunda open source ecosystem.

 **Table of Contents**